algolia/instantsearch-workshop/README.md

 Save the `search.js` file and reload `index.html`.
 Search for a few of your favorite movies.
 Refine results as you please.

+Note: this example uses an Algolia index that has already been created and populated.
+You can also use it with an index of your own, just remember to change the `appId` and `apiKey` above and the templates for displaying information.
+You will also need to configure faceting for each element field you have added a faceting widget for.
+You can do this on the `Display/Faceting` tab of the index inside of your Algolia dashboard.

 ## Host on Github Pages

 Just head to the settings for your fork and flip the Github pages source to `master` branch.